snoyberg/conduit/README.md

      (like http-enumerator and warp), it is not possible to create a proper streaming HTTP proxy.

+     __Note__: This might actually be possible using the "nested iteratee" technique.
+I would still posit that this is far too complicated a solution to the problem.

      __Requirement__: It should be possible to pass around some type of producer which will be called piecemeal.
 For example, the request body in Warp should be expressible as: